CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 - As an API owner:
   - Pass a JWT to the backend Microgateway and microservices with the OAuth information:
-    - to avoid token leak
+    - to avoid authorization token leak to backend services
-    - to provide a context of client request
+    - to provide a context of client requests

 - As a microservice developer,
-  - Set the security expectation in the Microgateway independently of API owners and other microservices
+  - Set the security rules in the Microgateway independently of API owners and other microservices

 ### Backend microservice data source <a name="datasource"></a>